Elizabeth Towers up for collective sale with $630m reserve price

 Noting increasing demand in the past year for luxury homes, Edmund Tie expects "keen interest" from developers for the site.

-Ms Swee Shou Fern, the executive director of investment advisory at Edmund Tie, commented that Elizabeth Towers offers "the best of convenience and exclusivity".
+Ms Swee Shou Fern, who is the executive director of investment advisory at Edmund Tie, commented that Elizabeth Towers offers "the best of convenience and exclusivity".

 "This is a trophy corner plot offering the successful bidder a rare opportunity to create an ultra-luxury residential landmark in the heart of Orchard Road," she added.